 Undergraduate/Graduate organizers are:

-We encourage undergraduate and graduate women to become active participants and organizers of WiPA meetings.
+We encourage undergraduate and graduate students to become active participants and organizers of WiPA meetings.
 To find out more information or to be added to the email list, please email uawipa @ gmail.com

 WiPA normally meets twice a month.
 The schedule for meetings for the current academic year is included below.